Honda Civic O2 Sensor Replacement Guide

 Check Engine Light Still On

-If the check engine light is still on after you replace the Oxygen Sensor, you can use the YOUCANIC Full System Scanner to clear the stored codes.
+If the check engine light remains on after replacing the Oxygen Sensor, you can use the YOUCANIC Full System Scanner to clear the stored codes.
 This scanner can also read and clear fault codes through every control module of the Honda vehicle.

 Frequently Asked Questions